-" Successful completion of DECA
+" Successful completion of the DECA class

 Students will manage and run the DECA school store, including all aspects of running a small business: inventory, staffing, financial statements, pricing, hours of operation, and marketing.
-Students will continue their DECA event preparation by writing a 30-page Entrepreneurship paper for competition at DECA Districts and State (1st semester) and write a business plan (2nd semester).
+Students will continue their DECA event preparation by writing a 30-page competitive paper to compete at DECA Districts and State (1st semester) and write a business plan (2nd semester).
 The Advanced DECA students will also be on the DECA leadership team to coordinate club events.